TriM-Organization/bedrock-chunk-diff/README.md

 Additionally, we finally used a single file as the [database](https://github.com/etcd-io/bbolt), so it's very easy for you to backup the timeline database, just copy one is ok...

-See [research document](./doc/Sub%20Chunk%20Delta%20Update%20Implements%20Disscussion.pdf) see our research study essay.
+See [research document](./doc/Sub%20Chunk%20Delta%20Update%20Implements%20Disscussion.pdf) to learn our research study essay.